blane187gt/Mangio-Vc/README.md

-# 7/29 Changelog:
+# 8/1 Changelog
 - Completely rewrote the code for `infer-web.py` to be more optimized.
-- Added minor optimizations in `my_utils.py`.
+- Added minor optimizations in `my_utils.py`, as well as a new function to gauge if a file is long enough.
-- Due to all that, inferencing may be faster, and training is also potentially faster.
+- Due to all that, inferencing seems to be faster, and training is also potentially faster.
 - The launch speed is increased due to lazy importing heavy modules and libraries.
 - Revoked from using **SQL** databases back to **CSV** data storage for less trouble on colab.

 # 7/28 Changelog:
-- Undo SQL change for the sake of stability, uses csv now
-- Merging checkpoints bug has been resolved
+- Merging checkpoints bug has been resolved.

 # 7/26 Changelog:
 - Fixed the cli inferencing traceback.